 If you don't like advertisers tracking your browsing habits, Ghostery is the browser for you.

 The app is designed with privacy - and anonymity - as its primary aim.
 There are no cookies, no signups and no collection of user data by the app itself (unless you opt in to provide anonymised data to help Ghostery compile its database).
 And if the web page you're on is using any ad trackers, Ghostery will spot them and warn you with a red icon: tap this to see a list of trackers and block the ones you don't like the look of.

 The devs have also added an experimental feature called WiFi Connection Protection which is designed to monitor ad trackers in any app you use on a particular Wi-Fi network.

-Advantages: Blocks ads, analytics, social and tracking data, making it one of the most security-focused browsers on iOS; simple to use
+Pros: Blocks ads, analytics, social and tracking data, making it one of the most security-focused browsers on iOS; simple to use

-Disadvantages: No history, menus or tabs; very basic browser; slower rendering engine than Firefox and Safari
+Cons: No history, menus or tabs; very basic browser; slower rendering engine than Firefox and Safari

 In November 2016, Firefox released its standalone security-focused browser Firefox Focus.

 If you recognise the name, that's because Mozilla previously released Focus by Firefox, a dedicated content blocker for Safari.

 We found the browser to do exactly what it said on the tin (or App Store) - it blocks a wide variety of trackers, allows you to easily clear your history and puts you in control of your internet history.